shashankms9/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure_11.md

     -  Destination ports: **80,443**

-9. Crate another rule for Remote Desktop sessions from the Management subnet on WGVNet1.
+9. Create another rule for Remote Desktop sessions from the Management subnet on WGVNet1.

     -  Rule Name: **IncomingMgmtRDP**